ansible/ansible/docsite/rst/faq.rst

     - hosts:  db_servers
       tasks:
-        - # doesn't matter what you do, just that they were talked to previously.
+        - debug: msg="doesn't matter what you do, just that they were talked to previously."

 Then you can use the facts inside your template, like this::